Dynamic Learning Rate for Deep Reinforcement Learning: A Bandit Approach: Dynamic Learning Rate for Deep RL

 \subsection{Selecting the Learning Rate Dynamically}

 Our problem can be framed as selecting a learning rate $\eta$ for policy updates —specifically, when updating the parameters $\theta$ after $\lambda$ interactions with the environment.

-Before training, a set $\mathcal{K} = \{\eta_1, \dots, \eta_K\}$ of $K$ learning rates are defined by the user.
+Before training, the user defines a set $\mathcal{K} = \{\eta_1, \dots, \eta_K\}$ of $K$ learning rates.
 Then, during training, a MAB algorithm selects, at every round $n$ —that is, at every $\kappa$ interactions with the environment— an arm $k_n \in \{1, \dots, K\}$ according to a probability distribution $p_n$ defined based on previous rewards, as explained in the next section.
 The parameters $\theta$ are then updated using the sampled learning rate $\eta_{k_n}$.
 The steps involved in this meta-learning approach are summarized in Algorithm~\ref{alg:1}.

 Note that the same algorithm might be used with learning rates schedulers, that is with $\mathcal{K} = \{\eta_1, \dots, \eta_K\}$ where $\eta_k: \mathbb{N} \to \mathbb{R}_+$ is a predefined function, usually converging towards $0$ at infinity.
 If so, the learning rate used at round $n$ of the optimization is $\eta_{k_n}(n)$.